The Marching Bands Festival of Cortina

 Before we conclude, we want to leave you with some interesting facts about the Cortina Marching Bands Festival, in no particular order.

-Volunteers in Ampezzo dress in Jeep parade
+Volunteers with traditional dress in a Jeep

 The event has a large number of supporters, one of them is the famous Denis Novato.
 He is a virtuoso of the diatonic accordion, he has also been the world champion of accordion in 1993 and he has also 25 victories in several international competitions.
 We invite you to watch the program to find out if a concert by him is scheduled, it is worth going to listen to him.